Circular dichroism as a probe for topology in three-dimensional semimetals: Numerical Results

 Lastly, we want to focus on the multi-band correction terms $\Delta_{m>1}$ in the analytical expression of Eq.~\eqref{eq15:dir}, which are crucial for higher-pseudospin systems.
-As shown before, the key to quantization in Eq.~\eqref{eq15:dir} comes from $\omega\sim E_{01}$, which generally requires the probing frequency to be small.
+As shown before, the key to quantization in Eq.~\eqref{eq15:dir} comes from $\hbar \, \omega\sim E_{01}$, which generally requires the probing frequency to be small.
 At the same time, the presence of multiple bands adds a frequency-dependent term, that is coincidentally strongest in a similar frequency range.
 This can deviate the result from the expected Chern number.
-We provide the plots of $\Gamma^{int}$ in Fig.~\ref{fig:5}(g) for lower frequency ranges to showcase this effect.
-Since $\Gamma^{int}\sim0$ for $\omega<\omega_c$, an insight into $\Delta_{m}(\omega)$ can be gained by looking at the peak value $\Gamma_{max}^{int}(\omega\rightarrow\omega_c^{+})$, just as $\omega$ goes above $\omega_c$.
+We provide the plots of $\Gamma^{int}$ in Fig.~\ref{fig:3}(g) for lower frequency ranges to showcase this effect.
+Since $\Gamma^{int}\sim0$ for $\omega<\omega_c$, an insight into $\Delta_{m}(\omega)$ can be gained by looking at the peak value $\Gamma_{max}^{int}(\omega\rightarrow\omega_c^{+})$ of $|\Gamma^{int}|$, just as $\omega$ goes above $\omega_c$.
 Evidently, this correction is very low ($\sim 0.07$) for the two-band WSM.
-The fact that it is not exactly zero for the Weyl case can be explained when we note that, Dirac-delta function is numerically approximated in this work.
-Thus, when $\omega\rightarrow E_k+\delta E_k$, the delta function $\delta(E_k-\omega)$ still picks up a small non-zero contribution, which causes this overestimation.
-However, as we consider the pseudospin-1 system, and have one more band compared to the two-band scenario, $\Gamma_{max}^{int}$ increases by an order of magnitude (from $\sim 0.07$ to $\sim 0.16$).
+The fact that it is not exactly zero for the Weyl case can be explained when we note that we have implemented the Dirac delta function via numerical approximation.
+Thus, when $ \hbar\, \omega\rightarrow E_k+\delta E_k$, the delta function $\delta(E_k-\hbar\, \omega)$ still picks up a small non-zero contribution, which causes this overestimation.
+However, as we consider the pseudospin-1 system, and have one more band compared to the two-band scenario, $\Gamma_{max}^{int}$ increases by an order of magnitude (from $\sim 0.07$ to $\sim 0.2$).
 The same effect can be seen for the four-band case as well, supporting the calculations done in this paper.
-Our numerical results, supported by in-depth analytical calculations, also show that this scheme is a viable method for detecting the higher monopole charges, at least for systems where the correction terms are negligible.
+Our analytical calculations, followed by in-depth numerics, test the idea of using circular dichroism to detect topological invariants, particularly in 3D, complementing existing optics-based techniques.
+Moreover, our results strengthen previous works on DIR, in the sense that it shows how monitoring DIR can be a viable scheme to obtain a quantized response, at least for two-band systems where many-band correction terms are negligible.

+So far, we have shown results for systems carrying nonzero topological charges only, our methodology should obtain zero response for cases with zero topological charges.
+Here we present a trivial situation, for which the response is zero.
+In particular, we consider the 3D Dirac semimetal with the Hamiltonian~\cite{yang}